Monadic-DNA/GWASifier/privacy_policy.md

 ## 7. Security

+We implement industry-standard security practices, including:
 - All communications use **TLS (HTTPS)**.
 - Computation is done **in-memory**, not in databases.
-- Infrastructure is regularly audited for security.
+- Regular code reviews and dependency scanning for vulnerabilities.
+- Minimal data collection to reduce exposure.

 However, no system is perfectly secure.
 We are **not liable** for third-party incidents (e.g., Nillion, Google Analytics, or hosting provider breaches).

 ---

-## 8. No Contact or Notification Capability
+## 8. Breach Notification and User Communication

-Because we do not collect identifiers, we cannot:
+Because we do not collect user contact information or identifiers, we cannot send individualized breach notices, policy updates, or identity verification requests.

-- Send breach notices,
-- Notify users of updates, or
-- Verify user identities.
+However, in the event of a security incident that may affect user data, we commit to making **reasonable efforts** to notify users through:
+- **Prominent in-app banner** displayed on the application homepage
+- **Public announcement** on our official social media channels (Twitter/X, LinkedIn)
+- **Notice posted** in our public GitHub repository

+We encourage you to:
-You are encouraged to review this Privacy Policy periodically.
+- Review this Privacy Policy periodically for updates
+- Follow our official social media accounts for important announcements
+- Check the application homepage for any security notices

 ---